facebookresearch/vissl/docs/source/ssl_approaches/clusterfit.rst

 How to use other pre-trained models in VISSL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-VISSL supports Torchvision models out of the box.
+VISSL supports Torchvision model trunks out of the box.
 Generally, for loading any non-VISSL model, one needs to correctly set the following configuration options:

 .. code-block:: yaml